imissyouso/textmagic-rest-nodejs/docs/TextMagicApi.md

 # **requestSenderId**
 > ResourceLinkResponse requestSenderId(requestSenderIdInputObject)

-Request for a new Sender ID.
+Apply for a new Sender ID

+&gt; Sender IDs are shared between all of your sub-accounts.

 ### Example
 ```javascript